Skip to main content

 The University is subject to Idaho Public Records laws, which require disclosure of certain records maintained by the University, with some limited exceptions.
 The University cannot agree to a confidentiality requirement that does not provide an exception for circumstances where disclosure is required by law.

-The University, as State entity, is subject to Idaho law and cannot vary the legal provisions governing the University by contract.
+The University, as a state entity, is subject to Idaho law and cannot vary the legal provisions governing the University by Contract.
 The 11th amendment to the United States Constitution provides limitations on the jurisdiction of federal courts over claims against the State of Idaho.
-Idaho Code Section 29-110 provides that contract terms prohibiting a party from enforcing its rights in Idaho courts is void.
+Idaho Code Section 29-110 provides that Contract terms prohibiting a party from enforcing its rights in Idaho courts is void.
 IDAPA 38.05.01.112, approved by the Idaho Legislature in 2015, provides that terms subjecting the State of Idaho to the jurisdiction of the courts of other states are void.

 The University will not consent to a waiver of jury trial.